svlobao/svlobao/README.md

 Flutter/Dart was the chosen framework/language because of its easy learning curve, productivity and maintainability.

-Feel free to contact me to graba cup of cup or so.
+Feel free to contact me to grab a cup of coffee or so.